 Exploring Private Campgrounds and RV Parks

-Public campgrounds are great, but so are private RV parks, and Michigan has its fair share of those as well.
-From glamping accommodations to simple family campgrounds with pools, playgrounds, hookups, and dump stations, the private park selection in Michigan is nothing to scoff at.
+Along with public campgrounds, there are lots of private RV parks.
+From glamping accommodations to simple family campgrounds with pools, playgrounds, hookups, and dump stations, the private park selection in Michigan is plentiful.

 One great pick is the White River RV Park and Campground.
 This amazing place is located in scenic west Michigan, very near Lake Michigan’s sandy beaches as well as several attractions.
 Onsite amenities include a pool, sports courts, hiking trails, a fishing pond, canoe rentals, and more!

 We also recommend Gaylord KOA Holiday.
 This campground is located in the town of Gaylord near many fishing spots, hiking trails, and other outdoor activities.
-Campground amenities are plentiful and include a pool, playgrounds, a jump pad, mini golf, banana bike rentals, etc.
+Campground amenities include a pool, playgrounds, a jump pad, mini golf, and bike rentals.

 Boondocking in Michigan